 St. Marks Lighthouse

 The St. Marks Lighthouse was first built in 1828 of hollow walls.
 The construction didn’t pass inspection as the contract called for solid walls.
-The lighthouse was rebuilt with solid walls in 1831 and was illuminated by 15 whale-oil lamps.
-The solid walls trapped moisture in the tower, thus the walls cracked as the tower settled.
-The lighthouse needed iron straps to hold it together.
+As a result the lighthouse was rebuilt with solid walls in 1831.
+Unfortunately, the solid walls trapped moisture in the tower and the walls began to crack.
+Ultimately, the had to be held together with iron straps.

-After a hurricane in 1837, the navy reported the lighthouse was “in a most wretched condition”, and the lighthouse was again rebuilt in a new location set back from the water, this time with hollow walls.
-During the Civil War, the oil and lenses were removed and the Confederates used the tower as a lookout, but stopped after being repeatedly attacked by Union troops.
+After a hurricane in 1837, the navy reported the lighthouse was “in a most wretched condition”.
+Consequently, the lighthouse was rebuilt again.
+This time is was set farther back from the water and featured hollow walls!
+During the Civil War, the Confederates removed the whale oil lamps and lenses to use the tower as lookout.
+They abandoned it after being repeatedly attached by the Union troops.
 The lighthouse was repaired, raised to 73 feet high, and relit in 1867.
-The light guides ships to the opening of the St. Marks River.
+Now, the light guides ships to the opening of the St. Marks River.